 Codewars is an excellent platform for new coders to improve their skills and learn how to code.
 By signing up for an account, new coders can access a variety of coding challenges, known as "katas," in a variety of programming languages.
 These katas range in difficulty and provide an excellent way for new coders to practice their coding skills and learn new concepts.

 One of the most valuable aspects of Codewars is the community of coders that use the platform.
 New coders can view other users' solutions to katas and discuss their own solutions with the community.
 This allows new coders to learn from experienced coders and receive feedback on their own solutions.
+Coding is rarely a solo endeavor so this promotes team-work and a sense of community.
 The leaderboard on Codewars also provides a way for new coders to track their progress and see where they stand among other coders on the platform.
-Because of the collaborative features of Codewars, we’d recommend it more for older students.
+Because of the collaborative features of Codewars, we’d recommend it for older students.

 Best for ages: High school (14+)